praneeeth18/assignment-inncircles-frontend/README.md

-# InnCircles Frontend
+# InnCircles Assignment

-This repository contains the frontend application for the InnCircles project built using Angular.
+This repository contains the frontend application for the InnCircles Assignment application built using Angular.

 ## Prerequisites